 21. A Hot Tub Plus Sauna DIY

 Inspiration is key.
 You never know where inspiration might take you.
 Imagination just adds more fancy to your flights of whims.
-This is one of such sauna, and hot tub designs that just might light the spark needed for you come with a blazing idea to make your own fantastically steaming sauna.
+This is one of such sauna and hot tub designs that just might light the spark needed for you to come up with a blazing idea to make your own fantastically steaming sauna.

 22. Sauna In A Shipping Container